nov1n/reactive-bind/README.md

 <input type='radio' name='color' value='Green' data-binding='exampleVariable6'/> Green
 ```

-The value stored in the Session variable is the value as String.
+The value stored in the Session variable is the input value as String.

 ### Date
 ```HTML